yauj/Husky/README.md

 ### midi

 These are the default MIDI ports to connect to for each particular category of midi commands.
-Note that `X32Helper` is a virtual MIDI port that is opened by this application that can be used by all programs on the computer running this app.
+Note that `Husky` is a virtual MIDI port that is opened by this application that can be used by all programs on the computer running this app.

 #### default